EPSRC IAA Innovation competition

 Deadlines are rolling and applications are reviewed and awarded on a first come first serve basis.

-The award can be used for anything except staff time that supports the development of an opportunity to create impact from your research, for example by developing concepts, testing, modification, characterisation, synthesis, prototyping, engaging potential collaborators, or impact related upskilling/training courses.
+The award can be used for anything except staff time that supports the development of an opportunity to create impact from your research, for example by developing concepts, testing, modification, characterisation, synthesis, prototyping, engaging non-academic collaborators, or impact related upskilling/training courses.
+New original research and academic collaboration cannot be funded.
 The award can pay for things such as consumables, research expenses, facility access, training, market research, data, fees, or services.

 Application